Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Methodology

 \subsection{Image Pre-Processing}

-Image Pre-Processing image accounts for three stages in the pipeline, namely - Image Contrast Enhancement, Face Detection, and Landmark Ground-truth Annotation.
+Image Pre-Processing accounts for three stages in the pipeline: Image Contrast Enhancement, Face Detection, and Landmark Ground-truth Annotation.
 We use Contrast Limited Adaptive Histogram Equalization (CLAHE) \cite{clahe} to perform contrast enhancement of all images across all three datasets.
 After contrast enhancement, we apply Opencv's SSD detector \cite{fd-ssd, opencv_library} on the images and obtain facial crops from it based on the bounding box predicted by the detector.
-Then, we resize each face crop to the size 160x160x3, as this is the input size expected by the neural network.
+We resize each face crop to the size 160x160x3, as this is the input size expected by the neural network.
 Then, we move to the Facial Landmark Ground-truth Annotation Stage.
 Our approach performs transfer learning from the task of FLL to expression classification.
 FLL training gives rise to the need for annotated data for facial landmarks in addition to expression labels.
-However, FER datasets either do not have landmark annotations, or these annotations differ in the number of landmarks annotated, method of annotation (manual or automated), and the choice of automated annotation algorithm.
-CK+ dataset provides 68 landmark position annotations for each image that are Active Appearance Model (AAM) tracked \cite{lr-aam-org,lr-aam-graddesc}.
+However, FER datasets either do not have landmark annotations or differ in the number of landmarks annotated, method of annotation (manual or automated), and the choice of automated annotation algorithm.
+CK+ dataset provides 68 landmark positions for each image by using Active Appearance Model (AAM) tracking technique \cite{lr-aam-org,lr-aam-graddesc}.
 JAFFE dataset does not provide landmark annotation.
 Lastly, the SFEW dataset uses a different AAM implementation \cite{lr-aam-sfew} for annotating the landmark positions.
 Moreover, the number of landmark positions differs among SFEW images; some have 39, and others have 68 positions annotated.
 Therefore, we need a uniform method to annotate ground truth landmark positions across all datasets.
 Further, we do not intend to make a highly precise model for FLL, as its goal is to guide expression classification.
 Thus, we allow for small precision errors in the annotation of the ground truth landmark positions.
-Consequently, we choose Dlib's Ensemble Regression of Trees (ERT) model \cite{lr-ert} for automated annotation to obtain 68 landmark position ground-truth data.
-We use this data to train our network's landmark localization head, as shown in Fig. \ref{fig:combo_all_lr}.
+Consequently, we choose Dlib's Ensemble Regression of Trees (ERT) model \cite{lr-ert} to obtain 68 landmark position ground-truth data.
+We use this data to train our network's landmark localization head, as shown in Fig. \ref{fig:combo_network_arch}.
 This ERT model has been trained on the iBUG 300-W face landmark \cite{lr-ibug}.
-A detailed analysis of the choice of contrast enhancement, face detection, and landmark ground-truth annotation method employed in our FER pipeline is provided in Appendix \ref{appendix-a}.